 As you might guess, fabricating a huge table with precision requires extraordinary effort and a lot of practice.
 But we also augment our fabricator’s experience with the best tools available.
 In addition to using 142 bolts, 132 feet of threaded rod, 63 fixturing plates and making hundreds welds – we also fabricate all of our table on a heavy duty milled reference surface!

 You can read a complete discussion of our welding table build process here, but the short version is that we start out by securely bolting every table top directly to a precision milled surface.

 Only after securing the top to a reference surface do we add the ribs and sidewalls and secure them by bolting everything firmly in place before locking it in with hundreds of weld points.

 At the end of the day, we’re not happy until we can lay a level across the surface and visually verify that there is almost no (or none whatsoever) daylight peeking through.

 Notes on Shipping

 As you can imagine, these massive tables can be a little challenging to ship and receive.
 When we ship any of our tables the carriers require us to put them on a pallet.
-But normal pallets won’t work, so we manufacture custom skids specifically for shipping these bad boys.
+But normal pallets won’t work, so we manufacture custom pallets specifically for shipping these bad boys.

 If you can get heavier duty fork extensions we HIGHLY recommend it!
 Especially if you order your table along with several accessories that will ship on top.
-The tables plus accessories can often exceed 1,000 pounds, and the light duty extensions may flex or bend.
+The tables plus accessories can often exceed 1,000 pounds, and the light-duty extensions may flex or bend.
 Please contact us if you have any concerns about receiving, or if we need to make special plans to get things delivered safely!